zach6585/scripts_front_temp/README.md

 Really we can break down this into three steps:

 1) Finish comments thing
+    - Have made it so that we get the whole blur thing which is nice.
+It's not perfect but it's good enough for now
+    - Need to make it so that they have the ability to actually leave comments (would use a sidebar)
+    - Need to set it up for every script page which isn't too terrible

 2) Make changes as needed
     - Make sure everything that should be a textbox is one (Links, thing you wrote last week, etc.)